emanuelmoraes-dev/datetime-utility/README.md

 m       | minutes of hour
-ss      | seconds of minute with two characters s       | seconds of minute l       | millisecond of second
+ss      | seconds of minute with two characters s       | seconds of minute
+SSS     | millisecond of second with tree characters SS      | millisecond of second with at least two characters S       | millisecond of second

 ### examples